Library of Articles

 What The Attorney Hired By The Insurance Company Is Not

-So, the first notice of a claim was via a lawsuit against the Insurance Company and the Insurance Company immediately hires a defense attorney to respond to the suit…and it does nothing thereafter to investigate the claim thinking that somehow its attorney will investigate the claim and then tell it what to do.
-This type thinking may ultimately provide a great reason for the lawsuit to be amended to include the company’s bad faith.
+The first notice of a claim was via a lawsuit against the Insurance Company and the Insurance Company immediately hires a defense attorney to respond to the suit…and it does nothing thereafter to investigate the claim.

 - The Insurance Company is the attorney’s client in this case and the attorney does not owe the insurance company’s policyholder the duty of good faith and fair dealing in handling the claim.

-- The Insurance Company owes its policyholder the duty of good faith and fair dealing, which duty is not delegable.
+- The Insurance Company owes its policyholder the duty of good faith and fair dealing, which duty is not delegable in Texas.

-- Every state has rules set up for who is to be licensed as an adjuster and invariably attorneys are exempt for limited purposes, it is not a blank exemption for attorneys.
+- Every state has rules set up for who is to be licensed as an adjuster and invariably attorneys are exempt for limited purposes.

 The policyholder is the client of the attorney hired for the policyholder and his fiduciary duties are generally to the policyholder, not the Insurer.